 The guest access level is not password protected, so when the Management Portal is opened, the guest user can view the current configuration and status of the system and any alerts that have been generated, but cannot change any parameters.
 The three other access levels are password protected.
-Passwords can be controlled and changed by the administrator in the SETTINGS \rightarrow GENERAL menu, where the local administrator is denoted as "admin", the remote user is denoted by "wan_user" and the remote administrator is denoted by "wan_admin".
+Passwords can be controlled and changed by the administrator in the SETTINGS $\rightarrow$ GENERAL menu, where the local administrator is denoted as "admin", the remote user is denoted by "wan\user" and the remote administrator is denoted by "wan\admin".
 By password control, the local system administrator can enable or prevent any remote access to the system.

-Administrators, after initially logging in to the admin account with default password (admin), can view all data and also make changes to all the configuration settings to customize the VesseLINK[TM] system.
+Administrators, after initially logging in to the admin account with default password (admin), can view all data and also make changes to all the configuration settings to customize the VesseLINKTM system.
 It is highly recommended that the administrator creates a new Password immediately after signing in for added security and protection.
+A strong password is required that is at least 8 characters with a lowercase letter, an uppercase letter, a number, and a special character.